Grace/world-of-wordcraft/README.md

 ## Features
 - Screen-reader friendly gameplay (work in progress), currently has a built-in "speech" command for accessibility.
 - Dynamic room generation with OpenAI.
-- Player roles with escalating priviledges (player, moderator, admin)
+- Player roles with escalating priviledges (player, moderator, admin).
-- In-game player chat system
+- In-game player chat system.
 - NPCs with dialogues and items.
 - Player inventory and trading system.